 - Support young Canadian and international visual artists whose interests are unconventional in relation to current trends in art making

-- Serve as a repository and a centre of scholarship in the documentation, publication and discourse on the oeuvre of Riopelle
+- Serve as a reference point, in partnership with the Centre de documentation et archives Riopelle (CdaR), in the documentation, publication and discourse on the oeuvre of Riopelle

 The creation of the Jean Paul Riopelle Foundation is the result of the collaboration and vision of exceptional men and women who, inspired by the extraordinary oeuvre and life of Jean Paul Riopelle, came together to fulfill his lifelong dream.
 The Foundation became a reality in 2018 thanks to the dedication of its six founding members, under the initiative of art collector Michael Audain, whose passion for Riopelle and his oeuvre are equaled only by his ambition to see the artist’s dream come to life to perpetuate his legacy.